 - You work from home or any other place and should control the influence of the conditions on your productivity;

 - The scope of work you can supply is limited by your personal abilities and talent;

 - You have to be strong-willed and highly organized to efficiently separate your work time and personal time.

 This way of work demands a high level of total and absolute responsibility in case the person wants to become really successful rather than just make a living.
-In the sphere of design you have to become a “Jack of all trades” being able to organize efficient workplace, fast and easy communication, keeping deadlines, controlling finance and improving as a professional all at the same time.
+In the sphere of design you have to become a “Jack of all trades” being able to organize an efficient workplace, have fast and easy communication, keep deadlines, control finance and improve as a professional all at the same time.

 Talking about the design sphere, teamwork usually means that you become a part of a design studio or agency.
 Certainly, this style of work is different from the one described above not only in terms of the workflow itself but also in terms of process organization.